opencpu/opencpu-server/wheezy.md

 ## Enable AppArmor support (optional)

-To enable advanced security policies, we need to enable AppArmor in the kernel.
+OpenCPU uses AppArmor to enforce advanced security policies.
+AppArmor support is installed by default on Ubuntu, but in Debian we first need to enable it in the kernel.
+To do so, edit `/etc/default/grub` and add `security=apparmor` to the `GRUB_CMDLINE_LINUX` line.

-	# Install apparmor
-	sudo apt-get install apparmor-utils

-Edit `/etc/default/grub` and add `security=apparmor` to the `GRUB_CMDLINE_LINUX` line.
 For example it would read:

-	GRUB_CMDLINE_LINUX=" security=apparmor"
+	GRUB_CMDLINE_LINUX="security=apparmor"

 Update the grub config and reboot:

 	sudo update-grub
 	sudo reboot

-After rebooting, test if AppArmor works:
+After rebooting, install the apparmor packages and verify that it is enabled:

+	sudo apt-get install apparmor-utils
 	sudo aa-status

-When enabled, `opencpu-server` automatically uses apparmor.
-To confirm, check:
+Restart OpenCPU and check the log files to confirm that apparmor works:

+	sudo service opencpu restart
     sudo tail /var/log/apache2/error.log -n30